isalkovic/ACE_Tekton_Operators-documentation/README.md

 ## Purpose of the document
-This document describes detailed steps on how to set up an Openshift tekton pipeline and required environment, which will automatically build the ACE code into a BAR file, generate all the required configuration custom resources and apply them to Openshift, effectively deploying the ACE integration server and associated integration applications.
+This document describes detailed steps on how to set up an Openshift Tekton pipeline and required environment, which will automatically build the ACE code into a BAR file, generate all the required configuration custom resources and apply them to Openshift, effectively deploying the ACE integration server and associated integration applications.

 ## Scenario details
-These are all the steps of the scenario, some done manually (1. and 2. ) , some by ACE Operator (8. and 9.) and the rest by the tekton pipeline:
+These are all the steps of the scenario, some done manually (1. and 2. ) , some by ACE Operator (8. and 9.) and the rest by the Tekton pipeline:
 1. Push ACE code and configuration from the ACE toolkit to the Git repository
-2. Start an Openshift pipelines (Tekton) pepeline
+2. Start an Openshift pipelines (Tekton) pipeline
 3. Clone a Git repository containing ACE code and ACE configuration
 4. Build the ACE code to a BAR file
 5. Upload the BAR file to a Nexus repository
-6. Generate Custom Resources YAML files for ACE configuration and ACE integration server, which are used by the ACE Operator in the next steps
+6. Generate Custom Resources (CR) YAML files for ACE configuration and ACE integration server, which are used by the ACE Operator in the next steps
 7. Apply Custom Resource files to the Openshift cluster
 8. ACE Operator picks up the ACE configuration CRs and creates appropriate configuration and related Openshift resources (secrets, config maps,...)
 9. ACE Operator picks up the ACE integration server CR and creates ACE server and related Openshift resources (deployment, service, routes,...)

 ![ACE pipeline](https://github.com/isalkovic/ACE_Tekton_Operators-documentation/blob/main/images/ACE_Tekton_Pipeline.drawio.png?raw=true)

-This document is a (functional) work in progress and will be improved along with the code which is located here: https://github.com/isalkovic/ACE_Tekton_Operators
+This document is a (functional) work in progress and will continue to be improved along with the code which is located here: https://github.com/isalkovic/ACE_Tekton_Operators

 Ideas for improvement:
 - add webhook from github (currently starting pipeline manually for better control)
 - support more configuration types
-- take the version parameter from some property in the code/configuration/git , not from the pipeline parameter
+- take the version parameter from some property in the code/configuration/git , not fr  om the pipeline parameter
 - differentiate new deployment from update
 - add option to deploy from custom image build (vs standard Operator deployment with BAR+ standard ACE image)
 - add a test step to verify that the application has started successfully and serving requests
+- add an explanation on how to create ibm-entitlement-key

 ## Tekton pipeline details
-The tekton pipeline used in this scenario consists of a **"pipeline"** definition, 5 **"tasks"** and a **"pipeline run"**.
+The Tekton pipeline used in this scenario consists of a **"pipeline"** definition, 5 **"tasks"** and a **"pipeline run"**.
 **Pipeline** "ace-build-and-deploy-pipeline" contains the definitions of parameters, references to tasks and their execution order and information about the workspace which the tasks will share.

 **Pipeline run** "ace-build-and-deploy-pipeline-run" specifies the persistent volume claim which will be used to mount the tasks workspace on.
 PVC is required by the pipeline, since this pipeline needs to exchange data between different pipeline Tasks - i.e. after you clone the repository and it’s files, they are later used in another Task to build the .bar file).
 To do this, we need persistent storage, since each pipeline Task runs as a separate container instance and as such is ephemeral.